Small cancellation labellings of some infinite graphs and applications: Proper lacunary walling

 \section{Proper lacunary walling}

 In this section we introduce the condition of proper lacunary walling (see Definition~\ref{d:cond}), and we show that for complexes satisfying this condition the wall pseudo-metric is proper; see Theorem 3 in Introduction and Theorem~\ref{p:lsp} below.
 We follow the notation from Section~\ref{s:c'cpl} and Section~\ref{s:wall}.
-The section is based on and is analogous to \cite[Section 4]{AO}.
+The section is based on \cite[Section 4]{AO}.
 Note however that whereas the proper lacunary walling condition from the current paper is weaker than the corresponding lacunary walling condition from \cite{AO}, consequences of the former are also weaker: We obtain properness of the wall pseudo-metric, and in \cite{AO} a linear separation property is established.
+Unfortunately, we are not able to use the lacunary walling condition from \cite{AO} to construct corresponding groups (and we believe it may be not possible).
+Therefore, for the sake of the constructions in this article we introduced the proper lacunary walling conditions studied further in this section.
+Note also that the notions used here may be sometimes quite different from the ones used in \cite{AO}, hence we have to provide new proofs of corresponding results.